Yaronglp/task-manager/README.md

 Link for playing app: https://yaronglp.github.io/Task-Manager/dist

-**p.s:** Source code was not published it.

-In order to login u have to own credentials, You can find it yourself in the source code or just ask me.
+**p.s:** In order to login u have to own credentials, You can find it yourself in the source code or just ask me.